anarichter/anarichter.github.io/_pages/about.md

 <br> olá – eu sou a Ana!

 <span style="font-size:15px;font-weight:lighter">
-the idea of creating this website came about as a coding exercise (I wanted to learn a bit about GitHub) and I ended up designing it to include my resume and things that interest me: reflections – in English and Portuguese – pictures references (and whatnot)
+the idea of creating this website came about as a coding exercise (I wanted to learn a bit about GitHub) and I ended up designing it to include – progressively, randomly – my resume and things that interest me: reflections – in English and Portuguese – pictures references whatnot

 <!-- <span style="font-size:14px;font-weight:lighter">